 The dogs of Sao Joao welcomes us into the town

 Although we reached Sao Joao, it was still another 2km to our accommodation, Residencial Solar Sao Joao.
 It was great to eventually walked into our double bed room with a beautiful view over the central rotunda Praca Luis Ribeiro.

 The view from our bedroom on the 3rd floor of Residencial Solar Sao Joao – almost deserted on a cold and rainy Sunday evening

-The best of Residencial Solar Sao Joao, was that there was a deep bath in the bathroom … I’ve made fully use of this!
-It was a quiet Sunday evening and we’ve decided to have our dinner at a café next to Residencial Solar Sao Joao.
+The best of Residencial Solar Sao Joao, was that there was a wonderful bath in the bathroom … I made fully use of this!
+It was a quiet Sunday evening and we decided to have our dinner at a café next to Residencial Solar Sao Joao.
 There were a couple of older people eating and watching the soccer on television.

 Locals watching soccer in a café on a Sunday evening

 I was very happy to be here in Sao Joao.
-Today it was not the weather that was so much of a challenge than it was physically.
+Today, it was not the weather that was challenging, but rather a more physical walk – my mental strength was really tested!

-Tomorrow we will see Porto … a city we’ve read so much about and can’t wait to see!
+Tomorrow we see Porto… a city we have read so much about and can’t wait to see!